 Are Workers’ Compensation Payments Taxable?

-If you are not receiving SSDI or SSI benefits your workers’ compensation payouts will not be taxable.
+The second exception is Supplemental Security Income (SSI), which includes people who do not qualify for SSDI due to insufficient work credits.
+If you are not receiving SSDI or SSI benefits, your workers' compensation payouts will not be taxable.

 How to File a Workers’ Compensation Claim

-Following the submission of the claim, your employer will help you fill out the remainder of the paperwork.
+Once you have submitted the claim, your employer will assist you with filling out the rest of the paperwork.

 If you want the best chance at a successful workers’ compensation claim or you feel your employer has intentionally caused your injury Contact Us at Levin and Nalbandyan.